8 Types of Cargo Shipped in Intermodal Containers

 If you ship cargo and manage unpowered assets, you may be wondering at any given time, “Where in the world is my intermodal container?”
 Even frequently shipped cargo can get lost or sit idle, and with the North American intermodal market valued at $40 billion, there’s plenty of incentive for thieves to target your goods.
-No matter how you’re transporting intermodal containers, asset tracking technology can help you keep close tabs on your company’s commonly shipped cargo and unpowered assets so that they return for reuse.
+No matter how you’re transporting intermodal containers, intermodal container tracking technology can help you keep close tabs on your company’s commonly shipped cargo and unpowered assets so that they return for reuse.

 In this article, we’ll discuss best practices for tracking commonly shipped cargo in your intermodal supply chain.